Resurgent U.S. stock fund inflows show return of 'Trump trade'

-NEW YORK Investors boosted their bets on U.S.-based equity funds in the latest week and helped extend market gains since the presidential election, Lipper data showed on Thursday.
+NEW YORK (Reuters) - Investors boosted their bets on U.S.-based equity funds in the latest week and helped extend market gains since the presidential election, Lipper data showed on Thursday.

 Stock funds based in the United States attracted nearly $11.5 billion during the week ended Feb.
 15, including $8.9 billion into funds invested domestically, the data showed.